This Sugar-Free Condensed Milk will help you cook your favorite desserts without the added sugar found in sweetened condensed milk.

 How to Make Sugar-Free Condensed Milk

 Here’s the best part.
 This recipe only has 3 ingredients!
-You’ll need heavy cream, a sugar substitute, and butter.
+You’ll need heavy cream, a sugar substitute (allulose is best), and butter.

 - Start by heating the butter in a saucepan over medium heat.